facebookBest Broadband in Singapore For Your Household Needs: Singtel vs M1 vs StarHub vs MyRepublic & More

 Latency

 Another important metric is latency.
 Ever had two live streams on at one time and realised that one is faster than the other?
-That’s the difference in latency, or the “delay before a transfer of data begins following an instruction for its transfer.
+That’s the difference in latency, or the “delay before a data transfer begins following an instruction for its transfer.

 Latency, commonly known as ping among gamers, is probably the most important for gaming.
-If you have a 300ms ping for example, the total time taken for you to react to something that happens on your screen would be your ping + your human reaction time + any monitor lag.
-Thus, having your ping as low as you can will help you to be more competitive in gaming.
+If you have a 300ms ping, for example, the total time taken for you to react to something that happens on your screen would be your ping + your human reaction time + any monitor lag.
+Thus, having your ping as low as possible will help you be more competitive in gaming.

-For the non-gamer, latency will affect things like internet TV, YouTube live streams, and basically anything that you want to watch “live”.
-If you don’t mind being a couple of seconds late to what is being broadcast in real-time, latency shouldn’t be a concern to you.
+For the non-gamer, latency will affect things like internet TV, YouTube live streams, and basically anything that you want to watch “live.”
+If you don’t mind being a couple of seconds late to what is being broadcast in real time, latency shouldn’t be a concern.

-Latency/ping is a rather weird subject as I can be on Singtel for example and ping a server in Japan for 150ms while a server in the US will probably get me 300ms.
-Meanwhile, M1 for example could get me 200ms in Japan (worse than Singtel) and 200ms in the U.S. (better than Singtel).
-This means that if you play a particular game, you will want to know how an ISP does their routing to have a good ping to whatever server your game is on.
+Latency/ping is a rather weird subject.
+I can be on Singtel, for example, and ping a server in Japan for 150ms, while a server in the US will probably get me 300ms.
+Meanwhile, M1, for example, could get me 200ms in Japan (worse than Singtel) and 200ms in the U.S. (better than Singtel).
+This means that if you play a particular game, you will want to know how an ISP does its routing to have a good ping to whatever server your game is on.

 That said, as a gamer myself, it has long been known in the community that MyRepublic offers custom routing with often the lowest latency/ping to most server locations.
 Recently, there have also been user-run tests on HardWareZone that double confirms this: